lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 .. image:: lxqt-archiver.png

 To toggle showing the toolbar in LXQt File Archiver :menuselection:`View --> Toolbar`.
 To Toggle showing the Statusbar at the bottom :menuselection:`View --> Statusbar`.
 To toggle showing the directory tree on the left :menuselection:`View --> Directory Tree`.
+To change how big icons and text are select the size :menuselection:`View --> Icon Size`.

 To close LXQt File Archiver press :kbd:`Control+Q`.